floriankulig/SortingVisualizer/src/sorts/README.md

 ### Mergesort

-- has a Big O Notation of O(n log n)
+- has a Big O Notation of O(n log n).
 - is a sorting algorithm that is based on the _divide and conquer_ principle, which means that the array of numbers to sort will be divided into smaller sub-arrays.
-This guarantees high performance
+This guarantees high performance.
 - more [information](https://en.wikipedia.org/wiki/Mergesort)

 #### In the code: